SAP/ui5-typescript/packages/ts-interface-generator/README.md

 - copy the original API documentation to the generated methods
 - make sure watch mode does it right (also run on deletion?
 Delete interfaces before-creating?
 Only create interfaces for updated files?)
 - consider further information like deprecation etc.
-- last output is "Watching for file changes." even when a _single_ run has finished
-- it is probably needed to check whether the control class being handled is the default export or a named export.
+- it is probably required to check whether the control class being handled is the default export or a named export.
 Right now it is assumed that it is the default export.
 Other cases are not tested and likely not working.
 - ...

 ## Support